JoGorska/hackathon-team-1/README.md

 # Credits

-This site was created as part of Code Institute's February 2022 Hackathon...
+This site was created as part of Code Institute's February 2022 Hackathon.

-Group members...

-Info sources...
+Group members are referenced in the footer of each page and the information sources for the experiences are linked on each page as relevant.